phone2action/treehacks-examples/README.md

 1. A Node.JS Messenger bot that when an user types an address it returns their U.S. Senators
 2. A Vue.JS app that returns all legislators for a given state

 **Feel free to build off of these or go your own way.
 Phone2Action does not require you to use our API or the starter templates/ideas to win our prize.
-We give you complete control over that!**
+We give you complete control over that!
+Just make sure it has an aspect that helps people become more civically engaged.**

 ### **URL**